VitaminB16/gcp-pal/README.md

 ## Configuration

-Before you can start using the `gcp-tools` library with Firestore or any other GCP services, make sure you either have set up your GCP credentials properly or have the necessary permissions to access the services you want to use:
+Before you can start using the `gcp-pal` library with Firestore or any other GCP services, make sure you either have set up your GCP credentials properly or have the necessary permissions to access the services you want to use:

 ```bash
 gcloud auth application-default login